 Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873.
 Patients From rest of the world and India call +91-6283487321

-Corns (also called helomas or clavus) are thick, hard, rough, dead areas on the skin caused by excessive friction or pressure.
-The most common sites for corns are feet, toes, hands, and fingers.
-Corns get formed due to excessive friction, rubbing, or pressure on the skin.
+Corns, also known as helomas or clavus, are thick, hard, rough, dead areas on the skin caused by excessive friction or pressure.
+Corns mostly appear on the feet, toes, hands, and fingers.
+They develop due to excessive friction, rubbing, or pressure on the skin.
 Corns appear as thick, rough, raised areas on the skin.
-Corns can either be hard or soft.
-Hard corns appear majorly on top of the toes or on the sides of the feet while soft corns form in between the toes.
+They can either be hard or soft.
+Hard corns appear mainly on top of the toes or on the sides of the feet, while soft corns form between the toes.
 They cause pain while walking or standing.

 homeopathic medicines for corns